 We connect businesses with qualified, skilled talent and Pinellas County residents with employment and career development opportunities to achieve economic prosperity.

 CareerSource Pinellas strives to foster Pinellas County’s economic development and delivers workforce solutions designed to meet the needs of businesses and job seekers.
 Driven by business demand and supported by strategic partnerships, we provide the most comprehensive workforce development services in a one-stop environment.
-The career centers are conveniently located throughout Pinellas County in Tarpon Springs, Clearwater, and two centers in St. Petersburg.
+The career centers are conveniently located throughout Pinellas County in Tarpon Springs, Clearwater, and St. Petersburg.

 Your connection to Pinellas County businesses.